t-fbd/cdg_api/README.md

 ### Using `GenericResponse` for Manual Endpoints

-When working with custom or unknown endpoints, you can use `Endpoints::Manual` to specify the endpoint string such as `daily-congressional-record` and `GenericParams` to define query parameters.
+When working with custom or unknown endpoints, you can use `Endpoints::Generic` to specify the endpoint string such as `daily-congressional-record` and `GenericParams` to define query parameters.
 The response can be fetched as `GenericResponse`.
 The `Endpoint` created can then call `parse_generic_response` to parse the response into a specific response model.

 ## Other Projects